lux4rd0/weatherflow-dashboards-aio/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions make the open source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 - Fork the Project
 - Create your Feature Branch (git checkout -b feature/AmazingFeature)
-- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Commit your changes (git commit -m 'Add some AmazingFeature')
 - Push to the Branch (git push origin feature/AmazingFeature)
 - Open a Pull Request